 - Some groups have taken it upon themselves to resolve the issue

-A report by This Day indicates that the Ohanaeze Ndigbo Youth Council (OYC) met with the Northern Coalition of Youths on Saturday, July 15.
+In a related development, the Ohanaeze Ndigbo Youth Council (OYC) met with the Northern Coalition of Youths on Saturday, July 15.

-According to the report, the meeting was with a view to charting a common course for the peaceful co-existence of various groups in all parts of the country.
+The meeting was with a view to charting a common course for the peaceful co-existence of various groups in all parts of the country.

 In the meeting, which took place in Abuja, the northern coalition said it had begun the process of reviewing its demand asking the Igbos to leave the north by October 1.

 The coalition however said it would not back down on its petition to the United Nations asking it to intervene in the affairs of the nation.

 READ ALSO: For warning Buhari against Islamizing Nigeria, T.Y Danjuma, Ezeife under fire

 Watch Acting President Yemi Osinbajo talk about the unity of Nigeria on Legit.ng TV below: